bryhlee/bryhlee.github.io/index.md

 Prior to ILM, I worked at Disney Interactive as a Software Engineering Intern where I developed several technologies to support their growing asset management infastructure, and spearheaded multiple initiatives to revamp their creative content pipeline.

-As a contributer to the computer graphics and SIGGRAPH community, I founded and am the current President of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.
+As a contributer to the computer graphics and SIGGRAPH community, I am the president and founder of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.

 In my free time, you can usually find me reading computer graphics journals, composing music, playing piano, or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).